Home Page Buying a Used Piano?

 In the early to mid-1980's I was playing either drums or electric bass in various rock, country-rock and jam bands.
 In the late 1980's I bought a Roland D-50 synthesizer, I got back into playing keyboards, and started taking piano lessons again.
 A couple of years later, I acquired an old upright piano and got totally involved in becoming a piano technician.
 It's now over 28 years later, and I have become an expert at piano tuning, repairs and rebuilding.
 I maintain a web site at www.DonBurke.com

-Currently, I am playing drums or bass in band situations, but I also spend many hours at home playing various keyboards including a Roland VK-8 (Hammond organ "clone") and various hardware and software-based synthesizers.
+Currently, I am playing drums or bass in band situations, but I also spend many hours at home recording (in Logic Pro X) various guitars and keyboards including a Roland VK-8 (Hammond organ "clone") and various hardware and software-based synthesizers.